mzazon/awesome-cloud-projects/azure/centralized-configuration-management/centralized-configuration-management.md

 ## Prerequisites

 1. Azure account with appropriate permissions for App Configuration, Key Vault, and Web Apps
-2. Azure CLI v2 installed and configured (or Azure CloudShell)
+2. Azure CLI v2.50 or later installed and configured (or Azure Cloud Shell)
 3. Basic understanding of Azure Resource Manager and managed identities
 4. Familiarity with web application deployment concepts
 5. Estimated cost: $5-15 USD for resources created during this recipe